solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 In this Challenge, you will create visualizations in Power BI Desktop.

-### Task 1: Obtain the JDBC connection string to your Azure Databricks cluster
 Before you begin, you must first obtain the JDBC connection string to your Azure Databricks cluster.

 the JDBC Connection string is available from the cluster configuration you will need the Server Hostname and the HTTP Path (this information will be used to create a connection from Power BI Desktop)

-### Task 2: Connect to Azure Databricks using Power BI Desktop
-Create a conenction from Power BI Desktop to Azure Databricks
+Create a connection from Power BI Desktop to Azure Databricks

-### Task 3: Create Power BI report

-Create a power BI Report with 3 visualizations:
+Create a Power BI Report with 3 visualizations:

-- Map visualization with Number of delays By Orgin (Lat, Long)
+- Map visualization with Number of delays By Origin (Lat, Long)
 - Tree Map visualization With Number of Delays by Origin Airport Code
 - Stacked Column Chart Visualization showing Number of Delays by Day of month